-During 2021, Microfinance Ireland received grant funding of €5m into the Microfinance Loan Fund Account in accordance with the Microenterprise Loan Fund Act 2012, the Industrial Development (Amendment) Act 2019 and the Microenterprise Loan Fund (Amendment) Act 2020 bringing total grant funding to €49.8m.
+Since inception, Microfinance Ireland received total grant funding of €49.8m into the Microfinance Loan Fund Account in accordance with the Microenterprise Loan Fund Act 2012, the Industrial Development (Amendment) Act 2019 and the Microenterprise Loan Fund (Amendment) Act 2020.
 Under section 5 (3) of the Microenterprise Loan Fund Act 2012, Microfinance Ireland is not liable to repay the Minister any moneys paid to it.